 This session is sponsored by IBM Watson.

-Luciano Resende is an STSM and open source data science/AI platform architect at IBM CODAIT (formerly Spark Technology Center).
-He is a member of ASF, where he has been contributing to open source for over 10 years.
-He’s currently contributing to various big data-related Apache projects around the Apache Spark ecosystem as well as Jupyter Ecosystem projects, building a scalable, secure, and flexible enterprise data science platform.
+Luciano Resende is a senior technical staff manager (STSM) and open source data science and AI platform architect at IBM CODAIT (formerly Spark Technology Center).
+He’s a member of ASF, where he’s been contributing to open source for over 10 years.
+He contributes to various big data-related Apache projects around the Apache Spark ecosystem as well as Jupyter ecosystem projects, building a scalable, secure, and flexible enterprise data science platform.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com